odedstein/sgi-introduction-course/008_normals/008_normals.md

 Since smooth surfaces have normal vectors at every point, it is natural to want to compute normal vectors at other parts of our mesh than just at triangle faces.

 For many applications we want _per-vertex normals_, where each vertex of the mesh is associated with a vector in 3D.
-In gptoolbox, such a per-vertex normal can be computed with the function `per_vertex_normals`.
+In Gpytoolbox, such a per-vertex normal can be computed with the function `per_vertex_normals`.
 `per_vertex_normals` takes as an input our mesh as a list of vertices `V` and faces `F`, and returns matrix of normal vectors `N`, where each row of `N`